transitive-bullshit/Gravity-spritekit/README.md

         * kill circles
         * be able to coerce nodes into a certain shape
         * probably easiest to just use polygon drawn

-* need to improve efficiency of multiple bodies
-    * main bottleneck is simulation

 ## license